sermant-io/Sermant-website/docs/en/document/user-guide/injector.md

 All sermants in pods of default namespace are connected to the **Backend**.

-**Note** : The priority of environment variables configured here is lower than that of `env` in yaml.
-Because `config.type`, `config.endpoints`, and `registry.endpoints` are essentially `env ` loaded environment variables, they also take precedence over the corresponding sermant environment variables configured with configMap.
+**Note** : The priority of environment variables configured `configMap`  is lower than that of `env` in yaml of host application.
+Because `config.type`, `config.endpoints`, and `registry.endpoints` are essentially `env ` loaded environment variables, they also take precedence over the corresponding sermant environment variables configured with `configMap`.

 ### Parameter Configuration for mirror scripts